wagtail/wagtail/docs/core_components/images/using_images_outside_wagtail.rst

 Generating URLs for images
 ==========================

 Once the above setup is done, a button should appear under the image preview on the image edit page.
-Clicking this button will take you to an interface where you can specify the size you want the image to be and it will generate you a URL and a preview of what the image is going to look like.
+Clicking this button will take you to an interface where you can specify the size you want the image to be, and it will generate a URL and a preview of what the image is going to look like.

 The filter box lets you choose how you would like the image to be resized: